tiangolo/dockerswarm.rocks/README.md

 ...In about **20 minutes**.

-If it doesn't work for you, then you can go for Kubernetes, Mesos or other.
+If it doesn't work for you, then you can go for Kubernetes, Mesos or any other.

 Those are great tools.
-But learning them might take weeks of learning, the **20 minutes spent here** are not much (and up to here you already spent 3 minutes).
+But learning them might take weeks.
+So, the **20 minutes spent here** are not much (and up to here you already spent 3 minutes).

 ## Single server